College of Optometry

 Prerequisites: Successful completion of all first, second and third year coursework.
 Comprehensive clinical care of patients at St. Louis area community health centers.
 This course fulfills one of the clinic courses required for graduation.

-OPTOM 8770 Community Service Patient Care Rotation C: 7 semester hours
+OPTOM 8770 External Rotation in Clinical Care III: 7 semester hours

 Prerequisites: Successful completion of all first, second, and third year coursework.
-Comprehensive clinical care of patients at St. Louis area community health centers.
+One of three external rotations that includes comprehensive clinical care of patients.
+The clinical care can occur at St. Louis area community health centers, affiliated University clinics, private optometry practices, or MD/OD practices.
+Patient encounters will be reflective of the clinical location and will include primary care optometry for all patient ages and demographics.
 This course fulfills one of the clinic courses required for graduation.

-OPTOM 8780 External Rotation in Institutional Patient Care: 7 semester hours
+OPTOM 8780 External Rotation at VA or Hospital Based: 7 semester hours

 Prerequisites: Successful completion of all first, second and third year coursework.
 Comprehensive clinical care of primary care patients at external sites approved by the School of Optometry's Externship Council.
 This course fulfills one of the clinic courses required for graduation.